 School of Psychological & Social Sciences

 My main research area is psychology of language learning and use.
-I am interested in how people learn languages (and more specifically grammar), and how language learning and language use are supported by memory mechanisms in the brain in adults and children.
+I am interested in the cognitive and neural mechanisms that underpin our linguistic abilities, and in particular how language learning and use are supported by domain-general learning and memory mechanisms.
+To address these questions, I use a range of methods including behavioral studies and computational modeling, in both adults and children.

 PhD Psychology, University of Wisconsin-Madison, USA